PowerBiDevCamp/TranslationsBuilder/Labs/Hands-on Lab - Building Multi-language Reports for Power BI.md

 future efforts to build Power BI reports that support multiple languages.

-## Exercise 4: Creating a Workflow Process To Gather & Integrate Human Translations
+## Exercise 4: Creating a Workflow Process To Gather and Integrate Human Translations

 Up to this point, you have done the work required to get the report and its underlying dataset into a structure to support translations for